 - Dependencies between endpoints, models, and articles in your organization

 - State of documentation for different APIs

 - Changelogs for different versions of APIs and Schemas

 Discover Third-Party APIs

 Now that you know all of the existing and internal API resources at your disposal, it’s time to fill in the gaps in your business capabilities.
-The best way to do this is through 3rd party, open source, and public APIs.
-And the best place to find third-party APIs to spur your innovation are API marketplaces.
+The best way to do this is through 3rd party, open-source, and public APIs.
+And the best place to find third-party APIs to spur your innovation is API marketplaces.

 “API marketplaces aggregate APIs and provide a place for application developers to upload, distribute, and monetize their APIs while also providing a space for consumers to discover and implement APIs for their own products.” - G2 report on the Best API Marketplaces.

 Use the marketplace to find APIs based on your previously defined needs and capability gaps, as well as your budget.
 It’s easy to browse all available APIs by feature, user rankings, and reviews.